loic-sharma/nuclear/README.md

 nuclear delete My.Package 2.0.0-* --api-key NUGET_API_KEY
 ```

-This [unlists](https://docs.microsoft.com/en-us/nuget/nuget-org/policies/deleting-packages) pre-releases of v2.0.0 of `My.Package` on nuget.org.
+This [unlists](https://docs.microsoft.com/nuget/nuget-org/policies/deleting-packages) pre-releases of `My.Package` v2.0.0 on nuget.org.

-You can create API keys on nuget.org using [this documentation](https://docs.microsoft.com/en-us/nuget/nuget-org/publish-a-package#create-api-keys).
+You can create API keys on nuget.org using [this documentation](https://docs.microsoft.com/nuget/nuget-org/publish-a-package#create-api-keys).
 Make sure to select the `Unlist package` scope when creating your API key.

 ## Reference

+### Deleting vs unlisting?

+NuGet servers are free to interpret "delete" operations.
+For example, [nuget.org unlists packages](https://docs.microsoft.com/nuget/nuget-org/policies/deleting-packages) to prevent the ["left-pad problem"](https://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm).
+Unlisted packages are undiscoverable on nuget.org and may be re-listed in the future.

+However, private NuGet servers like [BaGet can be configured to delete packages](https://loic-sharma.github.io/BaGet/configuration/#enable-package-hard-deletions).
+You may not be able to undo a package deletion, so be careful!

 ### Version ranges